codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-08-hv8.md

 > GEOADD test 1 1 "outside"
 ```

 The tester will then send multiple `GEOSEARCH` commands with `FROMLONLAT` and `BYBOX` option specifying random longitude and latitude and bounding box size.
-For example, it may send the following:
+For example, the tester may send your program the following command:

 ```
 > GEOSEARCH test fromlonlat 0 0 bybox 300 300 km